wotakumoe/wotaku/docs/glossary/audio.md

 The frequency response shows how something sounds across the frequency spectrum, in terms of gain.
 It can be used to quickly understand how loud the bass, mids, and highs are reproduced.
 :::

-No one driver will reproduce the entire listenable frequency spectrum, that being 20 Hz to 20 kHz, flatly.
+No one driver will reproduce the entire listenable frequency spectrum, that being 20 Hz to 20kHz, flatly.
 The loudness of frequencies will always vary throughout the spectrum.
 The measure of the magnitude of response of the frequency spectrum is known as the frequency response.
-The frequency response would be the most perceivable difference between playback devices.  <br>
+The frequency response would be the most perceivable difference between playback devices.

 The following image is the frequency response of a common headphone, the Sennheiser HD 600:

 ![](/glossary/audio/crinacle.jpg)

 The blue and red lines are the left and right drivers of the headphone.
 The X axis is the frequency spectrum, increasing from 20Hz to 20kHz, and the Y axis is the perceived loudness.
 Just for example, at around 30Hz the graph shows a gain of about 60dB.
 The black line is what the raw measurement was compensated to.
 That means that the original slope of the blue and red lines were superimposed on the curve depicted by the black line.
 This is done because the human ear processes frequencies in a strange, non linear manner.
-The compensation is an attempt to try to more accurately depict how the headphone would sound to the human ear.   <br>
+The compensation is an attempt to try to more accurately depict how the headphone would sound to the human ear.

 The response can be analyzed like so: Crinacle adds the bold lines at 100Hz and 1kHz to separate the bass frequencies from the mid frequencies, and the mid frequencies from the high frequencies.
 The bass section contains bass tones, such as a kick drum.
 The mids contain a majority of the sounds in a song, everything from vocals to guitars to synths.
 The highs mostly consist of a niche subset of instruments, such as cymbals and brass instruments, as well as detail for the lower frequencies.
 Female vocals may also bleed into this range.
 The most noticeable portion of a response like this is how the bass is rolled off under about 80Hz, meaning it gradually decreases in gain down to 20Hz.
 The overall response tries to stay flat, or neutral, but the high frequencies suffer some dips and peaks throughout the spectrum.